zivmi/voc_reproduction/README.md

-# Reproduction of results the Virtue of Complexity (VoC) paper
+# Reproduction of results from "The Virtue of Complexity" (VoC) paper

 ==============================

-This project is made for the purpose of reproducing main empirical findings from Kelly, Malamud and Zhou, 2023, "The virtue of complexity in return prediction", Journal of Finance.
+This project reproduces main empirical findings from Kelly, Malamud and Zhou, 2023, "The virtue of complexity in return prediction", Journal of Finance.

 Project Organization
 ------------